-On Thursday, the Vancouver Whitecaps announced they won't be renewing deals for striker Etienne Barbara, midfielder Tiago Ulisses and third-string goalkeeper Brian Sylvestre.
+On Thursday, the Vancouver Whitecaps announced they would not be renewing deals for striker Etienne Barbara, midfielder Tiago Ulisses, and third-string goalkeeper Brian Sylvestre.

 Barbara was the only of the three to step on the field for the first team in 2012, playing just 13 minutes over two substitute apperances.